harvester/docs/docs/install/pxe-boot-install.md

 ### `harvester.install.with_net_images=true`

-Skip preloading images during the installation and pull all images from the internet.
-This is not recommended in most cases, please see [Net Install ISO](./net-install.md) for more information.
+The installer does not preload images during installation and instead pulls all required images from the internet after installation is completed.
+Usage of this parameter is not recommended in most cases.
+For more information, see [Net Install ISO](./net-install.md).